JayQuant/PCA-in-Finance/README.md

 1. [Basic analysis of eigenportfolios using R](https://htmlpreview.github.io/?https://github.com/JayQuant/PCA-in-Finance/blob/main/notebooks/Eigenportfolios_Crypto.html)
 2. [Pairs Trading by constructing mean-reverting residuals](https://github.com/JayQuant/PCA-in-Finance/blob/main/PCA_Statarb_IQ.pdf)

-In 1., we provide a very basic peek into the concept of eigenportfolios, or eigenfactors, which are statistical factor constructed by applying PCA to the correlation matrix of the returns.
+In 1., we provide a very basic peek into the concept of eigenportfolios, or eigenfactors, which are statistical factors constructed by applying PCA to the correlation matrix of the returns.

 In 2., we will provide a comprehensive, in-depth analysis in dynamic eigenportfolios, constructing mean-reverting residuals by subtracting systematic factors from individual asset returns, and then constructing signals to trade these mean-reverting series.
 We will be closely replicating the paper written by Avellaneda (2008), but focusing on the practical side.